-Prerequisites: ADN101 Fundamentals of Nursing Care, ADN101C Fundamentals of Nursing
+Prerequisites: ADN101 Fundamentals of Nursing Care, ADN101C Fundamentals of Nursing Care Clinical, ADN102 Introduction to Medical Surgical Nursing Care, ADN102C Introduction to Medical Surgical Nursing Care Clinical, ADN108 Intermediate Medial Surgical Nursing Care, ADN108C - Intermediate Nursing Care Clinical, ADN109 Pharmacological Nursing Care, ADN104 Obstetrical Nursing Care, ADN104C - Obstetrical Nursing Care Clinical

-Care Clinical, ADN102 Introduction to Medical Surgical Nursing Care, ADN102C Introduction to Medical Surgical Nursing Care Clinical, ADN108 Intermediate Medial Surgical Nursing Care, ADN108C - Intermediate Nursing Care Clinical, ADN109 Pharmacological Nursing Care, ADN104 Obstetrical are presented.
+This course introduces the student to the nursing care of the pediatric patient and their families.
+Concepts of growth and development, anticipatory guidance, health promotion and prevention are presented.
 Nursing care for children with chronic illness, acute illness, pain management, and life threating conditions are also discussed.
 The clinical experience will focus on providing basic patient care applying theoretical knowledge, analysis of medical management, and the nursing management of the hospitalized adult as a member of the healthcare team.
 Outside preparation and study time, in addition to regular classroom activities, is required to complete the class assignments.
 The type of outside preparation may take the form of homework assignments, projects, reading, and required studying.